core-wg/oscore/draft-ietf-core-object-security.md

 In order to support forward proxy operations, Proxy-Scheme, Uri-Host, and Uri-Port need to be Class U.
 For the use of Proxy-Uri, see {{proxy-uri}}.

 Manipulation of unprotected message fields (including Uri-Host, Uri-Port, destination IP/port or request scheme) MUST NOT lead to an OSCORE message becoming verified by an unintended server.
-Different servers SHOULD have different security contexts.
+Different servers SHALL have different security contexts.

 #### Proxy-Uri {#proxy-uri}